vikejs/vike/README.md

   // This is where we define `contextProps.pageProps`. const pageProps = { movie };

-  return { pageProps };
+  // `pageProps` is now available at `contextProps.pageProps` return { pageProps };

+  // We could have `return { movie }` instead, but we use an object `pageProps` as
+  // convenience to hold all props of the page's root React component in one place.
+}

+// By default `contextProps` are available only on the server; we use `passToClient` to
+// tell `vite-plugin-ssr` to serialize and pass `contextProps.pageProps` to the browser. export const passToClient = ["pageProps"];
 ```

 The `addContextProps()` hook always runs in Node.js,